-Which means that, over the last year, a personalized pillow customer’s LTV for this company is just more than $88.
-If you look at the data about the retail cost per pillow ($50) and the percentage of customers who ordered more than once (20%), plus the average relationship with customers (1.5 years), you can start to understand where these calculations come from.
+This means that, over the last year, a personalized pillow customer’s LTV for this company is slightly greater than $88.
+If you look at the data about the retail cost per pillow ($50) and the percentage of customers who ordered more than once (20%), plus the average relationship with customers (1.5 years), you can start to understand where this customer lifetime value calculation comes from.

 You’re going to spend money to acquire your customers.
 Whether you choose to seek out your customers through digital ads, direct mail, experiential marketing events, samplings, freemium trials, or anything else, all of this costs you money.
 (And you need to know how much you’re spending on a customer-per-customer basis—your customer acquisition cost or CAC.)

-Once you’ve done your customer lifetime value calculation, you can get a number to understand the average of how much revenue each acquired customer will bring to your company.
-That number is foundational to helping you crack puzzles including:
+Once you’ve done your customer lifetime value calculation, you have a number to understand the average of how much revenue each acquired customer will bring to your company.
+That number is critical to helping you crack puzzles such as:

 If you don’t take away anything else, make sure you know the customer lifetime value to customer acquisition cost ratio (LTV:CAC).
 This’ll tell you the amount of lifetime value your customer will generate as compared to the cost to bring them into your acquisition funnel.

 You always want the left side to be higher than the right, which means you’re generating more revenue from the customer than you’re spending to acquire them.
-If it’s 1:1, that means you’re breaking even (though likely not for long).
+If it’s 1:1, that means you’re breaking even.
 Anything that’s weighted to the right should set off alarm bells that you need to get your CAC down and work on your retention.

-For instance, if you have a very low customer LTV:
+For instance, if you have a very low customer lifetime value: